WordPress/wp20-book/README.md

 # wp20-book

-Welcome to the online repository for our book on the history and development of WordPress.
+Welcome to the online repository for the book, *Building Blocks: The Evolution of WordPress*, on the history and development of WordPress.
 This book focuses on the 2nd decade of the WordPress project, especially the Gutenberg project, the global pandemic, and a look at the hoped-for future of our project.

 ## Table of Contents